rizwanabbasi/restapi-sql-server/README.md

   c.
 Also check if 'sqlsrv support' is Enabled under 'sqlsrv' heading.

 4. Congratulations, you have successfully set up PHP with MS SQL Server.

+5. Possible API Calls are
+	a.
+To fetch all users using GET request http://localhost/restapi/users
+	b.
+To fetch a specific user based upon EmployeeID using GET request http://localhost/restapi/user/1
+	c.
+API can be tested with Postman.